DaisioSK/FAQ-Chatbot/README.md

 This chatbot combines document-based question answering and real-time internet search, powered by modern LLMs (e.g., Ollama, OpenAI) and the LangChain framework.
 Users can interact through a web-based Gradio interface.
 The bot provides accurate, clear, and polite responses, referencing the source of answers when possible.
+See carro-faq-chatbot-overview.pptx for a high-level project overview and workflow.

 ---